akshaymattoo/boilerplate-react-without-cra/README.md

 Open webpack.config.js and paste the below content.

 ```
-// module bundler .
-Inteligently bundles all the files that we can access in index.js
+// module bundler.
+Intelligently bundles all the files that we can access in index.js

 const path = require('path');
 const HtmlWebpackPlugin = require('html-webpack-plugin');